Bit-Nation/Polycracy/README.md

 In short, the ability to choose your own code of law, your own enforcement mechanism, your own descision making mechanism, and everything else central to self-sovreignity within a group of people.

 People can vote with their feet, with their wallet, or in the case of Pangea, with the click of a button on their smart phone.
-No need for consensus, autocracy, or democracy - or other opressive systems.
+No need for consensus, autocracy, or democracy - or other opressive systems which favours voice over agency.